Poznań Fortress: Construction of the inner fortifications

 On 14 March 1828 Captain Moritz von Prittwitz und Gaffron, who had been a member of Rauch's committee, was appointed chief of construction of Festung Posen.
 In May, he and five subordinate officers began marking out the outline of the first fortifications – the defensive barracks of the Winiary fort (later the reduit).
 Building began on 23 June 1828 (the fort would be completed in 1839).
 Fortification also soon began north of Poznań Cathedral and in the south-western part of the main defensive line.
 Work was carried out by the 5th Pioneers Division, re-stationed from Glogau (Głogów).
 Following the Polish November Uprising against Russia in 1830, the unfinished fortifications were manned temporarily for defensive purposes.

 In 1829–1832 the Große Schleuse weir was built on the Warta.
 In October 1832 the main stream of the Warta was moved westwards, the former stream being closed off with an overfall weir (Große Überfall), connected to a seven-span defensive bridge.
 In 1832–1837 the Kleine Schleuse on the Wierzbak was built.
 The Dom Schleuse weir on the east side of Ostrów Tumski was built in 1834–1838, with the Dom Flesche lunette to the north.
 On 1 October 1834 Festung Posen was classified as a "Fortress Second Class", and completed parts of the fortifications were armed.
 Around 1837–1838 the Magazin Cavalier and Ziegel Flesche were built south of Fort Winiary.
 Work also proceeded on the right bank, where there were to be two forts connected by embankments.
 The northern embankment, containing Bydgoszcz Gate, was completed in 1839.

 On 16 March 1839 the king ordered a renewal of work on the fortifications, which had been suspended.
-Brese produced working plans on 1 February 1840, and the king approved an annual budget of 300,000 talars.
+Brese produced working plans on 1 February 1840, and the king approved an annual budget of 300,000 thalers.
 Work began again in March 1840, under a new director, Reichel (replaced by Lange in the 1850s).
 Bastions III and V were first to be built.
 Work was interrupted in 1848 due to the Greater Poland Uprising and "Spring of Nations".
 Later Bastions IV, VI, II and I were constructed, and in 1860–1861 connecting roads were built, as well as a number of brick blockhouses.
 This completed the ring (enceinte) around the left-bank city.
 Each of the six bastions had a large caponier shielded by embankments connected to the cavaliers.
 There was also a separate caponier on Grobla (Graben) island, beyond the Graben Schleuse weir.